 The plan of this paper is as follows.
-In section \ref{section2} and \ref{external}, we review the optimal transport on a graph and establish the Riemannian structure of discrete probability simplex.
-In section \ref{section5}, we introduce the associated geometry formulas in density manifold.
-Several examples of differential equations on probability simplex are introduced in section \ref{section4}.
+In section \ref{section2}, we review the optimal transport on a graph.
+In section \ref{external}, we derive the Riemannian structure of the discrete probability simplex set.
+In section \ref{section5}, we introduce the associated Riemannian calculus in the density manifold.
+Several examples are introduced to illustrate the geometry of probability manifold in section \ref{section4}.